FreedomBen/openshift-install-checklists/ocp-upi-install-checklist.md

 For canonical and more detailed information, please see the official docs:  https://docs.openshift.com/container-platform/4.6/welcome/index.html

-For UPI on vSphere:  https://docs.openshift.com/container-platform/4.6/installing/installing_vsphere/installing-vsphere.html
+For UPI on vSphere:  https://docs.openshift.com/container-platform/4.6/installing/installing_vsphere/installing-vsphere.html Also useful (for SRV records for example): https://www.openshift.com/blog/installing-ocp-4.3-on-vmware-with-upi

 This blog post can also help explain things in more detail but do note it is OCP 4.3 (which is close to out of date as I write this on US Election Day, November of 2020):  https://www.openshift.com/blog/installing-ocp-4.3-on-vmware-with-upi